 Ventral hernias can sometimes occur spontaneously, but more often, they are due to surgical trauma, particularly following abdominal interventions.
 These hernias cannot heal on their own, and require reconstructive surgery from trained specialists.
-At SuperGroup, PLLC, our plastic surgeons have a long track record performing ventral hernia repair, restoring patients to full functionality and mobility.
-If you have experienced a ventral hernia, no matter the reason, we welcome you to contact our offices in Fort Worth, TX and Denton, TX.
+At SuperGroup, PLLC, our surgeons have a long track record performing ventral hernia repair, restoring patients to full functionality and mobility.
+If you have experienced a ventral hernia, no matter the reason, we welcome you to contact our offices in Fort Worth, TX, Denton, TX, and Plano, TX.

 What Causes Ventral Hernias?